Jimenez0106/corona-tracker-app/README.md

 # SARS-CoV-2 Tracker App with ReactJS :test_tube:

 This project is a [ReactJS](https://reactjs.org/) Corona Virus Tracker Application utilizing disease-related statistic APIs provided by [disease.sh](https://disease.sh/docs/).
-Styling was done with [Material UI](https://mui.com/).
+Styling was done with [Material UI](https://mui.com/) and [React-Spring](https://react-spring.io/).
 This app allows you to search through U.S. states/territories to get the latest COVID-19 statistics for today.

 # Live Demo :syringe: